jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~
 Mrs. Yoshimura, a Japanese senior citizen
-on her first tripto America, comes
+on her first trip to America, comes
-into Macy’s Department store in Manhattan.
+into Macy’s department store in Manhattan.
 She walks up to Mrs. Cohen, a Jewish saleslady
 about her own age,and asks, “Can you tell me
 where the cosmetics department is?”